chatterboxai/cortex/README.md

 # chatterbox-backend

 This is the backend for the Chatterbox project.
-Uses FastAPI as the backend framework and Prisma as the ORM.
+Uses FastAPI as the backend framework and SQLAlchemy as the ORM.

+## Set up environment variables

+- `cp .envrc.example .envrc`
+- `direnv allow .`
+  Fill in the environment variables in the `.envrc` file.

 ## Installation